CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 We also add a `namespaced: true` property because that's typical for store modules.
 We might have separate modules for users, dishes, etc. and the namespace allows keeping them organized.

-Now we need to set up a real Vuex store with our module:
+Now we need to set up a real Vuex store with our mocked module:

 ```diff
 +import Vuex from 'vuex';